-Also referred to as a “good faith deposit”, the buyer provides the sellers real estate company with a deposit to hold in their escrow account.
+Also referred to as a “good faith deposit”, the buyer provides the seller’s real estate company with a deposit to hold in their escrow account.
 This is designed to show the sellers you are serious about purchasing their home.
-The amount deposited is subtracted from the final rate, and the larger the amount, the better the offer looks to the seller.
+The amount deposited is subtracted from the final rate.
+The larger the deposit, the better the offer looks to the seller.

 This can range from 12 hours to 3 or 4 days.
-You’re realtor can recommend how long to give based on how long the home has been on the market.
+Your realtor can recommend how long to give based on how long the home has been on the market.

-If this happens, it’s not the end.
+It’s not the end if this happens.
 If the seller says no flat out, you have the right to place another offer if you want.

-Between offer acceptance and closing date there are a lot of items on a checklist.
+Between offer acceptance and closing date there are a lot of items on the checklist:

 a.
 Inspections thoroughly completed.